ngaut/stackvm/spec.md

      "seq_no": 4,
      "type": "jmp_if",
      "parameters": {
-       "condition_prompt": "Is {{number}} even?
+       "condition_prompt": "Is ${number} even?
 Respond with a JSON object in the following format:\n{\n  \"result\": boolean,\n  \"explanation\": string\n}\nWhere 'result' is true if the number is even, false otherwise, and 'explanation' provides a brief reason for the result.", "context": null,
        "jump_if_true": 5,
        "jump_if_false": 6